codeheroics/pokemon-react/talk/presentation/slides-markdown.md

 ### Testing

-Jest & snapshot testing
+#### Jest & snapshot testing

+* Testing components sucks.
+They change all the time.
+* Snapshot testing is an elegant solution to that.

 --

 ### Visual Testing

-React-Storybook
+#### React-Storybook

+* Automatic testing is cool...
+* But automatic testing won't tell me if my component looks terrible

 --

-Now, let's have some fun.
+### I probably don't have time to talk about this

+But check out
+* React-Music
+* React-Game-Kit

+for some great experiments of what is being done with React!

 --

-Also, more stuff.

---

 ### What I don't like about React

 * JSX is ugly, and the community is fine with it.
+There are alternatives, but it still feels like the best solution.
 ```js
 <div>
   {/* This is a comment in JSX and I hate it */}